JESDevCom/LogicGateDelayedNeuralNetwork/README.md

 The reporters train on when their co-workers are most receptive.
 Should reporter 1 of group 2 go before, after, or at the same time as reporter 3 of group 2 when presenting the news to the next group?
 Likewise, the king learns when to say he's had enough news for the day; thereby, producing his final decision(s) (output data).
 He might never hear the last reporter in group 2 and 3 before making his descision.

-*THE TIME OF DAY MATTERS!* Thus, the delay plays a big role in the neural network.
+*TIMING MATTERS!* Thus, the delay of deciding when to present plays a big role in the neural network.
 Hence why this project is called "Logic Gate Delayed Neural Networks."

 **What about deep neural networks?**

 The reporters and their king is like a building block.
 You can stack them deep.
 So a king provides news to another set of reporters deeper in the network that have their own king.
-When the network begins to taper down and end, you can have layers of kings that all independtly decide when to make a decision once they have received a previous decision.
+When the network begins to taper down and end, you can have layers of kings that all independently decide when to make a decision once they have received a previous decision.

 This means that through training: some kings will not have their decision heard and some kings will never make a decision in time.
+This emulates a bunch of brain cells deciding when to fire and what fires to attend/wait for.

 # Projects Examples